-The bill would also create a definition for "instant bingo vending machine," which would be defined as a machine or electronic device that is purchased or leased by a licensee, as defined by KSA 2017 Supp.
-75-5173, from a distributor who has been issued a distributor registration certificate pursuant to KSA 2017 Supp.
-75-5184, or leased from the Lottery in fulfillment of the Lottery's obligations under an agreement between the Lottery and a licensee entered into pursuant to the provisions of the bill.
+The bill would also create a definition for "instant bingo vending machine," which would be defined as a machine or electronic device owned or leased by the Lottery in fulfillment of the Lottery's obligations under an agreement between the Lottery and a licensee entered into pursuant to the provisions of the bill.
 As specified in the definition, the sole purpose of an instant bingo vending machine would be to:

-- Dispense a printed instant bingo ticket after a purchaser inserts cash or other form of consideration into the machine; and - Allow purchasers to manually check the winning status of an instant bingo ticket.
+Dispense a printed instant bingo ticket after a purchaser inserts cash or other form of consideration into the machine; and Allow purchasers to manually check the winning status of an instant bingo ticket.